 In previous article, I mentioned how to import csv file in sql server and Error Code: 1175 - You are using safe update mode but now in this article, I will discuss how to Import an SQL file in MySQL using command prompt (CMD) or Powershell or using MySQL workbench.

 Using Command Prompt (CMD)

-It is very easy to import .sql file in MySQL database using command prompt, simply open CMD in Administrator mode and then use below command
+It is very easy to import .sql file in MySQL database using command prompt, simply open CMD in Administrator mode, navigate to the directory where you have MySQL located and then use below command

 mysql -u username -p database_name_in_which_data_to_save < fullpath_of_file.sql